 What will I learn?

-- Food hygiene
+- Food hygiene for the hospitality industry

 - Stocks, sauces and soups

 - Developing professional kitchen skills

 - No formal entry qualifications are required, however, you must have an interest in the industry, experience is advantageous